 - Ambisexual: Where the addition of more than one sexual partner is relationship/situation dependent.

-- Polysexual*: Interested to explore sexual activity with multiple partners.
+- Multisexual*: Interested to explore sexual activity with multiple partners.

 How people express their sexuality and connect sexually to others can vary greatly along the spectrum.
-This can come from personality as well as prior experience.
-It can also be impacted by prior trauma.
+This can come from innate personality, prior experience as well as from trauma.